rafavilvert/sherlock/README.md

 # Sherlock

-This application has the objetive to help you make test in your infrastructure and it can be used to desmonstrate test in diferent versions.
+This application has the objetive to help you make test in your infrastructure and it can be used to demonstrate test in diferent versions.

 ### Requirements
 * Docker